Silicon: History

 Owing to the abundance of silicon in the Earth's crust, natural silicon-based materials have been used for thousands of years.
-Silicon rock crystals were familiar to various ancient civilizations, such as the predynastic Egyptians who used it for beads and small vases, as well as the ancient Chinese.
+Silicon rock crystals were familiar to various ancient civilizations, such as the predynastic Egyptians who used them for beads and small vases, as well as the ancient Chinese.
 Glass containing silica was manufactured by the Egyptians since at least 1500 BC, as well as by the ancient Phoenicians.
 Natural silicate compounds were also used in various types of mortar for construction of early human dwellings.

 Discovery

 Jöns Jacob Berzelius discovered silicon in 1823.

 In 1787, Antoine Lavoisier suspected that silica might be an oxide of a fundamental chemical element, but the chemical affinity of silicon for oxygen is high enough that he had no means to reduce the oxide and isolate the element.
 After an attempt to isolate silicon in 1808, Sir Humphry Davy proposed the name "silicium" for silicon, from the Latin silex, silicis for flint, and adding the "-ium" ending because he believed it to be a metal.
 Most other languages use transliterated forms of Davy's name, sometimes adapted to local phonology (e.g. German Silizium, Turkish silisyum, Catalan silici, Armenian Սիլիցիում or Silitzioum).
-A few others use instead a calque of the Latin root (e.g. Russian кремний, from кремень "flint"; Greek πυρίτιο from πυρ "fire"; Finnish pii from piikivi "flint", Czech křemík from křemen "quartz", "flint").
+A few others instead use a calque of the Latin root (e.g. Russian кремний, from кремень "flint"; Greek πυρίτιο from πυρ "fire"; Finnish pii from piikivi "flint", Czech křemík from křemen "quartz", "flint").

 Gay-Lussac and Thénard are thought to have prepared impure amorphous silicon in 1811, through the heating of recently isolated potassium metal with silicon tetrafluoride, but they did not purify and characterize the product, nor identify it as a new element.
 Silicon was given its present name in 1817 by Scottish chemist Thomas Thomson.
 He retained part of Davy's name but added "-on" because he believed that silicon was a nonmetal similar to boron and carbon.
 In 1824, Jöns Jacob Berzelius prepared amorphous silicon using approximately the same method as Gay-Lussac (reducing potassium fluorosilicate with molten potassium metal), but purifying the product to a brown powder by repeatedly washing it.
 As a result, he is usually given credit for the element's discovery.
-The same year, Berzelius became the first to prepare silicon tetrachloride; silicon tetrafluoride had already been prepared long before in 1771 by Carl Wilhelm Scheele by dissolving silica in hydrofluoric acid.
-In 1823 for the first time Jacob Berzelius discovered silicon tetrachloride (SiCl_{4}).
-In 1846 Von Ebelman's synthesized tetraethyl orthosilicate (Si(OC_{2}H_{5})_{4}).
+The same year, Berzelius became the first to prepare silicon tetrachloride (SiCl_{4}); silicon tetrafluoride had already been prepared long before in 1771 by Carl Wilhelm Scheele by dissolving silica in hydrofluoric acid.
+In 1846, J. Von Ebelman synthesized tetraethyl orthosilicate (Si(OC_{2}H_{5})_{4}).